marcelomatus/gilda-opts/docs/GettingStarted.rst

 |  -s SOLVER, --solver SOLVER               | Defines the solver to be used (default: cbc)
 +-------------------------------------------+-------------------------------------------------+

+  -h, --help                                show this help message and exit

+ --version                                  show program's version number and exit

+  -i INFILE_NAME, --infile INFILE_NAME      Json input file.
+Stdinp is used if not provided.

+  -o OUTFILE_NAME, --outfile OUTFILE_NAME   Json output file.
+Stdout is used if not provided.

+  -v, --verbose                             set loglevel to INFO

+  -vv, --very-verbose                       set loglevel to DEBUG

+  -k, --keepfiles                           If included, the solver keepfiles option is used

+  -s SOLVER, --solver SOLVER                Defines the solver to be used (default: cbc)

 ====================
 Running a Simulation
 ====================